JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 So passing nullable type as a type argument or type parameter produces a warning.

-Annotating type arguments and type parameters works with Java 8 target or higher.
-The feature requires nullability annotations to support the `TYPE_USE` target (`org.jetbrains.annotations` supports this in version 15 and above).
+Annotating type arguments and type parameters works with the Java 8 target or higher.
+The feature requires that the nullability annotations support the `TYPE_USE` target (`org.jetbrains.annotations` supports this in version 15 and above).
-Pass the `-Xtype-enhancement-improvements-strict-mode` compiler option to report errors in the Kotlin code, which uses the wrong nullability according to the nullability annotations from Java.
+Pass the `-Xtype-enhancement-improvements-strict-mode` compiler option to report errors in Kotlin code that uses nullability which deviates from the nullability annotations from Java.

-> Note: If the nullability annotation supports multiple targets applicable to a type along with the `TYPE_USE` target, then
+> Note: If a nullability annotation supports other targets being applicable to a type in addition to the `TYPE_USE` target, then
-> `TYPE_USE` has a higher priority.
+> `TYPE_USE` takes priority.
 For example, if `@Nullable` has both `TYPE_USE` and `METHOD` targets, the Java method
 > signature `@Nullable String[] f()` becomes `fun f(): Array<String?>!` in Kotlin.
 >
 {type="note"}